Package 'NPCDTools'

 Description

-Function bestQperm is used to rearrange the columns of the estimated Q so that the order of the columns best matches that of the true Q-matrix.
+Function bestQperm is used to permute the columns of a Q-matrix so that the order of the columns best matches that of the benchmark Q-matrix.
+This function is useful in a Q-matrix estimation process.

 Usage